A quantum hybrid of atoms and milligram-scale pendulums: towards gravitational quantum mechanics

 The objective of this proposal is to enable the observation of quantum signatures in gravitational interactions by developing interacting systems of cold atoms and milligram-scale pendulums.
 This objective will be addressed with three concrete goals:

-- Goal A: Gain unparalleled control over quantum behavior of massive objects by pioneering light-mediated artificial interactions between atoms and milligram-scale masses.
+- Goal A: Gain unparalleled control over the quantum behavior of massive objects by pioneering light-mediated artificial interactions between atoms and milligram-scale masses.

 - Goal B: Observe for the first time the gravitationally driven dynamics of a pair of masses that behave quantum mechanically.